midlantica/LovelyBunchOfCoconuts/content/quotes/that-government-is-best-which-governs-least.md

 ---
-title: "That government is best which governs least"
+title: 'That government is best which governs least'
 ---

 ## "That government is best which governs least."